Gotta Kick It Up!

-Gotta Kick It Up! is a 2002 Disney Channel Original Movie.
+Gotta Kick It Up! is a 2002 American sports comedy-drama film released as a Disney Channel Original Movie.
 In the United States, it debuted on July 26, 2002.
 It is based on a true story of a middle school dance team.
 The film was directed by Ramón Menéndez.

 Plot

 A young executive turned teacher helps a group of young Latina girls find themselves and overcome societal obstacles through their dance troupe.